ChangLabUcsf/img_pipe/README.md

 ## About ##
 `img_pipe` is an open source python package for preprocessing of imaging data for use in intracranial electrocorticography (ECoG) and intracranial stereo-EEG analyses.
 This python package aims to provide a standardized interface for electrode localization, labeling, and warping to an atlas, as well as code to plot and display results on 3D cortical surface meshes.
 It gives the user an easy interface to create anatomically labeled electrodes that can also be warped to an atlas brain, starting with only a preoperative T1 MRI scan and a postoperative CT scan.

-Example results are shown below:
+Example results are shown below in the native subject space (left) and in the cvs_avg35_inMNI152 atlas space (right):

 ![alt text](https://github.com/ChangLabUcsf/img_pipe/raw/master/img_pipe/SupplementalFiles/img_pipe_results.png "img_pipe")